00022067/BookReviewCourseWork/README.md

 views: Stores the view template (main.ejs) responsible for rendering the main list interface, serving as the presentation layer of the application.
 - Main Root File
 main.js: Contains JavaScript code enhancing the functionality of the server as a whole.

+Github Account: https://github.com/00022067/BookReviewCourseWork in here every push and commits showed properly you can clone it